oxguy3/patreon-api/README.md

 ### /notifications

-Presumably returns a list of notifications?
-I don't have any notifications, so it just gave me an empty array
+Unfinished endpoint for an unreleased feature

 **Response**

-data: array of notification objects, presumably
+data: currently an empty array